G20 and CEET on the energy efficiency problem for the Internet of Things

 KEY ACTIONS

-2.6 The problem: Networked devices are widely traded internationally.
+Participating countries will work together to accelerate the development of new ways to improve the energy efficiency of networked devices.
+In 2015, this work will include consideration of options for goals for reducing the global standby mode energy consumption of networked devices.2.6 The problem: Networked devices are widely traded internationally.
 These devices include smart phones, computers, televisions, set top boxes, printers and other office equipment, and increasingly white goods, lighting equipment, kitchen appliances and heating and cooling products.
 International collaboration towards voluntary harmonisation of domestic product energy efficiency standards can reduce barriers to trade that arise from differing standards.
 This reduces compliance and regulatory burdens on industry and reduces product development costs.
 It can also facilitate pooling of resources in research and innovation.
 International collaboration around the energy efficiency of networked devices could be deepened, leading to more rapid realisation of benefits for all countries, including reductions in energy demand and peak load infrastructure requirements.

 2.7 The growing energy consumption of networked devices when they are not in use “” but are in standby mode is an emerging challenge.
-Networks routinely “wake” such devices, leading to additional and often unnecessary power consumption.
+Networks routinely “wake” such devices, leading to additional and often unnecessary power consumption.
 Many devices use as much energy in standby mode as they do when they are in use.
-With the global trend towards an “internet of things”, the IEA estimates that up to 50 billion devices may be connected to networks by 2020.
+With the global trend towards an “internet of things”, the IEA estimates that up to 50 billion devices may be connected to networks by 2020.
 Already, the annual standby power consumption of networked devices is estimated at over 600 TWh.
-This is greater than Canada”™s total annual electricity consumption in 2011.
+This is greater than Canada”s total annual electricity consumption in 2011.
 By 2025, global standby power consumption is projected to nearly double.
-However, the IEA estimates that wider uptake of today”™s best practice technologies could reduce this consumption by 65 per cent.
+However, the IEA estimates that wider uptake of today”s best practice technologies could reduce this consumption by 65 per cent.

-2.8 G20″™s approach: Participating countries will work with the IEA, to expand relevant research and information sharing, and to accelerate the development of product standards, particularly on technologies that would enable devices to power down and use less energy when in standby mode.
+2.8 G20″s approach: Participating countries will work with the IEA, to expand relevant research and information sharing, and to accelerate the development of product standards, particularly on technologies that would enable devices to power down and use less energy when in standby mode.
 This work could also include development of a policy framework to reduce energy consumption of networked devices when in standby mode.
-This could be achieved by intensifying international cooperation through interalia the IEA”™s Energy Efficient End – use Equipment (4E) initiative and through the Super –
+This could be achieved by intensifying international cooperation through interalia the IEA”s Energy Efficient End – use Equipment (4E) initiative and through the Super –

 efficient Equipment and Appliance Deployment (SEAD) initiative of the Clean Energy Ministerial (CEM) and IPEEC.
-The United Kingdom will coordinate G20 work on networked products.
+The United Kingdom will coordinate G20 work on networked products.2.9 In 2015, participating countries will consider options for goals for reducing the global standby mode energy consumption of networked devices.

 Link to the report: